History of Spain–United Kingdom relations: Nootka crisis with Britain, 1789–1795

-French Revolution
+French Revolutionary and Napoleonic Wars

 The aftermath of the 1789 French Revolution unusually saw Britain and Spain as allies for the first time in well over a century.
 After King Louis XVI of France was executed in 1793 Britain joined Spain in a growing coalition of European states trying to invade France and defeat the revolution.
 The coalition suffered a number of defeats at the hands of the French and soon broke up.
 Spain, influenced by the pro-French Manuel de Godoy, made peace in 1795 while Britain continued to fight on.
 In 1796 Spain signed the Treaty of San Ildefonso and aligned with the French against the British.

-Napoleonic Wars

-At the start of the Napoleonic Wars, Spain again found itself allied with France, and again found itself outgunned at sea, notably at the Battle of Trafalgar.
-British attempts to capture parts of the Spanish colonial empire were unsuccessful and included failures at Buenos Aires, Montevideo, Puerto Rico, and the Canary Islands.
+At the start of the Napoleonic Wars, Spain again found itself allied with France, and the Spanish Navy suffered several defeats at British hands, notably at the Battle of Trafalgar.
+During the French Revolutionary and Napoleonic Wars, British forces made several attempts to capture Spanish territories.
+In 1797, a British expeditionary force under Ralph Abercromby captured Trinidad but then failed to capture Puerto Rico.
+A British fleet under Horatio Nelson led a failed attack on Santa Cruz de Tenerife in the same year, though in 1798 British forces occupied Menorca.
+In 1806 and 1807, the British launched two failed invasions of the River Plate in South America.

-Napoleon moved into Spain in 1807, hoping that French control of Iberia would facilitate the war with Britain.
-He tried to force Portugal to accept the Continental System, and to place his brother on the Spanish throne.
-As a result, the British and (most) Spanish ended up on the same side, united against French invasion.
-A united British-Spanish-Portuguese army, under the command of the Duke of Wellington, eventually forced the French out of Spain, in the Peninsular War, which the Spanish call their war of independence.
-Throughout the war, British and French soldiers committed a number of actions against the local population (including murder, looting and war rape) in the form of war spoils during the sacks of Ciudad Rodrigo (1812), Badajoz (1812) and San Sebastián (1813).
+Napoleon moved into Spain in 1807, hoping that French control of Iberia would facilitate the war with the United Kingdom.
+He tried to force Portugal to accept the Continental System, and to place his brother Joseph on the Spanish throne.
+In 1808, the Dos de Mayo Uprising led to war breaking out between the Spanish and French troops occupying Spain, with the former allying with Britain.
+From 1808 to 1814, a Coalition army consisting of British, Portuguese and Spanish troops under the command of the Duke of Wellington eventually drove the French out of Spain as part of the Peninsular War.
+Spanish troops joined the British as they launched an invasion of south-west France, which ended in April 1814 after Napoleon abdicated at Fontainebleau on 11 April.